1lyasam/1lyasam.github.io/_posts/2023-02-20-Sweet-cidr-Part-1.md

 published: true
 ---
 ### TL;DR
-SweetCIDR is an AWS network mapping tool. which can help you to answer the question.
-"Suppose an attacker will be "here"(some subnet), which targets he will be able to reach ? by which protocols ? and on which ports ?".
+SweetCIDR is an AWS cloud network mapping tool. which can help you to answer the question.
+"Suppose an attacker will be "here", which targets he will be able to reach in the cloud ? by which protocols ? and on which ports ?".
 [https://github.com/1lyasam/SweetCIDR](https://github.com/1lyasam/SweetCIDR)

 ### Intro
 This post is part 1 out of 2 parts series which will discuss the use cases and the reasons for creating the SweetCIDR tool.
-I created this tool during my work at Controlup to assist with mapping the cloud attack surface more efficiently.
+I created this tool during my work at Controlup to assist with mapping the cloud attack surface efficiently.
-This post will discuss the Internet facing resources use case which is probably the most critical.
+This post will discuss the "Internet facing resources" use case which is probably the most critical.
 Part 2 will deal with internal communication mapping.

 ### Public Facing